 Adam’s concerns over habitat destruction and biodiversity loss are his driving motivators to talk about population issues.
 Through his activism, he hopes to open people’s minds to a more holistic perspective.
 “The perspective that one population is better than another population is part of why we’re destroying this planet … We have to shift that perspective to appreciate all life.”

 Adam likes to think long-term about our environmental issues.
-Frustrated, he vents about how corporations in particular seem to be concerned only with short-term results.
-He believes institutions have perpetrated the idea that we need more people to increase the GDP, a “hugely erroneous metric for us to be using.
+Frustrated, he vents about how corporations, in particular, seem to be concerned only with short-term results.
+He believes institutions have perpetuated the idea that we need more people to increase the GDP, a “hugely erroneous metric for us to be using.
 Is that how we want to measure the success of the planet, how many resources we destroy each year?”
 He continued, “As well, religious organizations need more devotees to perpetuate their beliefs.
 These institutions require more and more people, so population stabilization, let alone reduction, is against their institutional interests.”

 Before COVID-19 required us to social distance, we were fortunate to have Adam volunteer at local events, such as Earth Day festivals.
 Since then, he’s tuned in for a number of our virtual speaking engagements and frequently writes op-eds to his local newspapers.
 He encourages other Population Connection members to get more involved too, explaining that he finds encouragement in conversing with others who also sense the urgency to address rapid population growth.
 For individuals who haven’t made the “population connection,” he bridges the gap by finding out their values and says, “If you look at those values, maybe you can open them up to some other ideas.”